zammad/zammad-org/src/sr/documentation/use/basics/zammad-ui.md

 Navigation : Allows you to switch to different Zammad screens like the dashboard, overviews, knowledge base or phone screen.

+Taskbar Tabs
-Content Tabs : You can find tabs for your opened tickets, users and organizations.
+: You can find tabs for your opened tickets, users and organizations in the taskbar which is a part of the navigation sidebar.

 Bottom Bar
 : Profile settings and create new ticket button.
 In case you have additional permissions, there might be a settings and